-External experts in their field (consisting at present of one lawyer and one CPA) are also on the Internal Audit Committee to strengthen the specialist nature and impartiality of the committee.
+External experts in their field (consisting of one lawyer and one CPA) are also on the Internal Audit Committee to strengthen the specialist nature and impartiality of the committee.

-The internal audit infrastructure MHFG has established is as follows: MHFG has set up an Internal Audit Department to carry out internal audits based on the basic audit policies and the internal audit regulations determined by the Board of Directors.
+The internal audit infrastructure MHFG has established is as follows: MHFG has set up an Internal Audit Department to carry out internal audits based on the basic policy determined by the Board of Directors.
 It also checks the internal control structure of the various companies on the basis of the reports it receives from the major group companies of the results of internal audits and problems and issues that have been investigated by them.
 Thus, all information on the status of the major group companies' internal audits is held and controlled by MHFG's Internal Audit Department.

-The results of both MHFG's and the major group companies' internal audits are reported to the Internal Audit Committee on a regular basis and at other times as necessary by the head of the Internal Audit Group who is the director with responsibility for internal audits.
+The results of both MHFG's and the major group companies' internal audits are reported to the Internal Audit Committee on a regular basis and at other times as necessary by the Head of the Internal Audit Group who is the director with responsibility for internal audits.